 Just because your well water looks sparkly clean and tastes nice doesn’t mean it’s free of harmful contaminants.
 You can only know what’s inside by testing your water in a laboratory.

-Thanks to humans’ and industries’ harmful activities, groundwater and water quality are always susceptible to changes.
-So your take-home message is this: water from private wells is only safe to drink with frequent water testing and proper water treatment systems in place.
+So, your take-home message is this: water from private wells is only safe to drink with frequent water testing and proper water treatment systems in place.